-When a vacancy occurs or a new position is created within the jurisdiction of this Collective Agreement, a notice of such vacancy shall be posted internally for a minimum of five (5) working days and up to ten (10) working days whenever possible, at the discretion of the College.
+When a vacancy occurs or a new position is created within the jurisdiction of this Collective Agreement, a notice of such vacancy shall be posted internally and externally for a minimum of five (5) working days.
+Internal applicants will be given first consideration on a posting.

 The notice shall contain information related to classification, salary range, qualifications and experience desired and the current job location.
-The College may externally advertise such vacancy provided the advertisement does not appear prior to the appearance of internal postings.